AlexandreYembo/study-training/Architecture/serverless.md

  2- Packaging, deployment, scalling all handled transparently.

  3- Scaling is handled automatically, assuming the function is stateless.

+ 4-  Scenarios include:

+   - Proxy API credentials: (this would be a good case for when you have some secrets that you do not want to expose on the client side so you can wrap those inside of a fast function.

+   - Database queries: (eg. you want to make a call to Dynamo using a function).

+   - Job dispatching

+   - Domain logic

+ 5- In all of these, the function is in charge o executing a  task or performing some kind of data extract, transform, load processing.

+ 6- FaaS makes it easy to write and deploy simple micro-services

 ### Traditional Vs. Serverless Architectures